ConnectProject/connect/README.md

 If you want to use the connect api service see the full [usage guide](./docs/usage.md) to learn more about it.

+## Examples

+Refer to the following example projects that use connect API

+- [Using ESP32 Node MCU](https://github.com/rajeevmsn/airQuality_ESP32_NodeMCU): in this example Air Quality data is updated every 10 minutes with help ESP32 Node MCU amd MQ135 gas sensor.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.